Takahashi FS-60Q Review

 In Use - Astrophotography

-The following image of M42, straight from the camera, together with a 100% crop of the top right corner, demonstrates excellent flatness, coverage and low chromatic aberration, just as promised.
+The following full-frame image of M42, straight from the camera, together with a 100% crop of the top right corner, demonstrates excellent flatness, coverage and low chromatic aberration (violet bloat), just as promised.

 As you can see below, allowing for its modest aperture and resolution, the FS-60Q takes an exceptionally sharp and detailed image of The Moon.
 In fact, the FS-60Q takes better images of the Moon than any other ultra-portable telescope I’ve tested, Questar included.

-The FS-60Q would be perfect for taking art shots of Moon rises and eclipses, something I intend trying with mine.
+The FS-60Q would be perfect for taking art shots of Moon rises, ideal for Lunar and Solar eclipses too (see below).

 The Moon through FS-60Q: single, cropped but otherwise unprocessed image with Nikon D5100